What We Do

 Common Q&As

-After years pondering starting a blog, we took the plunge to move to Italy.
-It was less than the fairytale situation where I ended up living in an Italian industrial estate and Henrique (my husband) in a medieval fortified village.
-I found myself jobless, Italianless and with few prospects.
+After years pondering starting a Brazil blog, we took the plunge to move to Italy.
+It was less than the fairy tale situation where I ended up living in an Italian industrial estate and Henrique (my husband) in a medieval fortified village.
+I found myself jobless, Italian-less and with few prospects.

 One day I woke up with a cheek puffed up like a hamster and the headache only befitting of a root canal.
-3 root canal sessions later, 1 without an anesthetic, 3 without facemasks, and I drew the line.
+Three root canal sessions later, one without an anesthetic, three without face masks, and I drew the line.
 This was too good to keep to myself.

 I’m from Manchester, UK, from a small suburb called Cheadle Hulme.

 I used to want to be a vet.
-Lol, I do not have the compassion for that career.
+I lack the compassion and stomach for that career.

 I took a gap year working and then traveling to Ecuador for 3 months.
 Myself and Latin America have been inseparable ever since.

-I can eat Lime Chili Doritos until I can’t feel my face.
+I can eat salt & vinegar crisps (chips) until I can’t feel my lips.

-I taught English in Brazil for 3 years and now teach Portuguese at the University of Denver.
+I taught English in Brazil for 3 years and now teach Portuguese.

 Yes, I graduated from University of Liverpool in Latin American Studies.
 Half my degree was languages (Spanish and Portuguese) the other half culture and history.

-This is my 10th year studying Portuguese and I still fumble on a bunch of words and tenses.
+This is my 10th year studying Portuguese and I still fumble.

 Fancy Collaborating?